ultral/ultral.github.io/it/ansible-testing-en.md

 ### Prefix role variables

-It makes sense to use role name as the prefix for variable. it helps to understand the source inventory easier.
+It makes sense to use the role name as the prefix for a variable. it helps to understand the source inventory easier.

-**BAD**: use global variable.
+**BAD**: use a global variable.

 ```YAML
 # cat roles/some_role/defaults/main.yml